lavalink-devs/Lavalink/docs/configuration/ipv6/contabo.md

 Then `ip -6 route replace local the-ipv6-you-copied::/64 dev lo` (Don't forget to remove the '1' from the address that you copy from, for example 'you-want-to-copy-this-one::1/64', the '1' after '::'.)

+And `ip -6 route replace local the-ipv6-you-copied::/64 dev lo >> /etc/sysctl.conf` (So you do not need to adjust sysctl settings again when rebooting the server.)

 Test your IPv6
 ```
 # Replace 1234:1234:1234:: with your IPv6 address.